WenjiaWang0312/TextZoom/readme.md

-# This is a super-resolution dataset containing paired LR-HR scene text images.
+# A super-resolution dataset consists of paired LR-HR scene text images.

 ## TextZoom Dataset (allocated by size):